oroinc/documentation/user_guide/channel_guide.rst

 3. Fill the Channel with Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As mentioned above, *Channel Entities* define types of instances that can be collected and processed in the system for the channel.
+Entities assigned to a channel define what records OroCRM can collect from it.

-You can assigned an Entity to a Channel instance from the "Entities" tab that you will see when :ref:`Creating <user-guide-channel-guide-create>` or :ref:`Editing <user-guide-channel-guide-edit>` a Channel.
+To add an entity to a channel, use the "Entities" tab when :ref:`Creating <user-guide-channel-guide-create>` or :ref:`Editing <user-guide-channel-guide-edit>` a Channel.

 .. image:: ./img/channel_guide/Screenshots/channels_entity_select.png

+One of the entities defined for a channel must represent a customer and will be added to the entity list automatically, subject to the chosen channel type:

+- B2B Channel - B2B Customer
+- Magento Channel - Web Customer
+- Custom Channel - Custome Identity

+Some other entities are pre-implemented in the system and sharpened for a specific channel type, they will appear in the list of entitieЫ by default once a channel type has been chosen.
+These entities are optional and may be removed.

-Channel instances are by default assigned the Entities specially created in OroCRM and meeting the type targets.
+Some other entities sharpened for specific type of customer relations will be added to the list by default Once you have chosen a channeChannel instances are by default assigned the Entities specially created in OroCRM and meeting the type targets.
 At the same time, any channel can be assigned other entities, including \:ref:`Custom entities <entity-management-create>`\ created by the user or added in the course of customization subject to specific customer's needs.